 An opportunity to visit the Amber Fort including an elephant ride to the fort (please note that the elephant ride is subject to availability as there are sometimes very long queues).
 Built in the 17th century on a lake shore, the palace is regarded as one of the finest examples of Rajput architecture.

-After breakfast, drive to Bharatpur (about four hours) and transfer to hotel Laxmi Niwas Palace or similar.
+After breakfast, drive to Bharatpur (about three to four hours) and transfer to hotel Laxmi Niwas Palace.

 THE TAJ MAHAL (A UNESCO WORLD HERITAGE SITE) is one of the seven wonders of the world.
 It was built by the Mughal Emperor Shah Jehan in memory of his beloved consort Mumtaz Mahal.
 This beautiful musoleum is pure white marble and an architectural marvel.
 Built in 1631-48 in Agra, seat of the Mughal Empire, the monument sums up many of the formal themes that have played through Islamic architecture.
 Its refined elegance is a conspicuous contrast both to the Hindu architecture of pre-Islamic India, with its thick walls, corbelled arches, and heavy lintels, and to the Indo-Islamic styles, in which Hindu elements are combined with an eclectic assortment of motifs from Persian and Turkish sources.

 Dinner and overnight at Jaypee Palace or similar in Agra.Wednesday 7-Nov-18

 After an early breakfast, drive to Delhi (about 4 hours) and transfer to your hotel.